stepanjaburek/bayeswatch/README.md

-# bayeswatch
+# bayeswatch  🏖️

-> Watch some nice MCMC animations while your bayeisan model samples.
+> Watch some nice MCMC animations while your bayesian model samples.

 The (mostly vibecoded) R package **bayeswatch** opens the amazing [Chi Feng's interactive MCMC demo](https://chi-feng.github.io/mcmc-demo/) in your the RStudio/Positron Viewer pane when your `brms` or `rethinking` model starts sampling and you can kill time with some cool visuals while waiting.